Skip to main content

 When should a company use RAG instead of a custom AI model?

 Retrieval-augmented generation is usually appropriate when the AI system needs to answer from company documents, policies, support tickets, contracts, or knowledge bases without retraining a model.
-A custom model is more appropriate for specialized prediction, classification, optimization, or pattern recognition from historical data.
+A custom model is more appropriate when the organization needs specialized prediction, classification, optimization, or pattern recognition from structured historical data.

 What does Hart Apps deliver during an AI integration engagement?